 2. When may I file a Petition for Modification of Child Support?

-J. In which county should I file my court action?
+J. Where should I file my court action?.

 K. I have been served with papers to change my child support.
 What should I do?

-L. I cannot afford an attorney.
+L. I cannot afford a lawyer.
 I do not qualify for free legal services.
-Do I have other options besides using the Do-it-Yourself Packets?
+Are there other options?